derrickkipkirui/olist-ecommerce-sales-analysis/README.md

 - Which product categories drive revenue?
 - Which states deliver fastest & buy most?
 - What is the customer payment behavior?
+- Does new checkout increase conversion?
+(A/B Test

 ### 📈 Key KPIs - From Dashboard
 | Metric | Value |